SG60/ncal/README.md

 **Docs live at: https://sg60.github.io/ncal/**

-Currently reworking this fork.
-It will eventually be a simple command that can be set to run, either continuously or just once.
+Currently reworking the documentation.

+Install with `pip install ncal`.
+This will install the `ncal` command.

 Configuration is via toml, command line flags, or environment variables (including via a .env file).
+Reading through `config.py` will give a lot of useful information on options.
+Run `ncal --help` to get more info on the cli command.

 See [old README.md](./oldREADME.md) for more info.

-Reading through `config.py` will give a lot of useful information on config options.
-Run `ncal --help` to get more info on the cli command.